Turks and Caicos' luxury property market heats up

 Land prices increased 2.12% in in 2018 from a year earlier, to an average of US$310,740 per transaction.

-During 2017, there were 312 residential real estate transactions, down 1.3% from a year earlier, Sotheby's International Realty.
-Likewise, the value of transactions fell by 4% y-o-y to US$233.4 million.
+Demand is strong.
+During 2018, there were 347 residential real estate transactions, up 9.8% from a year earlier, Sotheby's International Realty.
+Likewise, the value of transactions rose by 9% y-o-y to US$255.78 million.

 By property type:

-Tourism is the bedrock of the economy, but visitor arrivals fell by 4.36% to 1,243,843 people in 2017 from a year earlier, according to the Tourism Board.
+Tourism is the bedrock of the economy.
+The government is yet to release the overall number for tourist arrivals in 2018, but preliminary figures showed that cruise ship passenger arrivals surged 22.8% y-o-y to 1,021,741, in contrast to a 2.1% decline in 2017.
+In fact, the number of cruise ships to Turks and Caicos increased 22.1% to 320 during 2018, according to the Statistics Department.
 Almost half of Turks and Caicos' gross domestic product (GDP) is generated by the hotel and restaurant sector.
-Nevertheless there was GDP growth of just 3.4% in 2017, but this was down from an average of 5% per year from 2014 to 2016.
+In 2018, the economy grew by 2.5%, an improvement from a contraction of 1.5% in 2017 but down from an average of 5% per year from 2014 to 2016.

 Turks and Caicos - prices have moved down, especially for larger condos